Lightstreamer/Lightstreamer-example-StockList-client-android/README.md

 The application is divided into 6 main classes.
 * `AndroidUi.java`: this class handles the communication to the final Android user interface, like connection status and items updates.
-* `LightstreamerListener.java`: it's the interface implemented by AndroidUi, that receives both data and connection events from the Lightstreamer Client.
+* `LightstreamerListener.java`: it's the interface implemented by AndroidUi that receives both data and connection events from the Lightstreamer Client.
 * `StockListConnectionListener.java`: it's the Lightstreamer ConnectionListener implementation that is passed to LSClient for receiving connection-related events.
 In this project, this object routes all the events to LightstreamerListener.
 * `StocklistHandyTableListener.java`: it's the Lightstreamer HandyTableListener implementation that is passed to LSClient for receiving data-related events.
 In this project, this object routes all the events to LightstreamerListener.
 * `LightstreamerClient.java`: it's a wrapper class that encapsulates the Lightstreamer LSClient object, exposting start() and stop() methods.